• About

 Live Music

 San Francisco not only has great dancers but also many great musicians.
-Its such a treat to have these live Tango orchestras to grace dancers with their music.
+It’s such a treat to have these live Tango orchestras grace dancers with their music.
 Please check TangoMango or their websites to see where they will be playing next.

 Trio GarufaTrio Garufa

-Trio Garufa is considered one of the most versatile contemporary interpreters of Argentine Tango, mixing a deep respect for tango’s Golden Era with the innovation of the modern Nuevo Tango movement.
-Their music is powerful, passionate and always danceable.
-Trio Garufa has performed across Argentina, Canada and the US.
-The ensemble performs Classic Argentine Tangos from the golden era (30’s- 50’s) as well as Argentine Folkloric Music (Chacarera, Zamba, Guarania, Gato, Chamamé) and modern Tangos from Piazzolla as well as Electro-Tango and their original compositions.
+Trio Garufa is considered one of the most versatile contemporary interpreters of Argentine Tango, mixing deep respect for tango’s Golden Era with the innovation of the modern Nuevo Tango movement.
+Their music is powerful, passionate, and always danceable.
+Trio Garufa has performed across Argentina, Canada, and the US.
+The ensemble performs classic Argentine Tango from the golden era (30s-50s) as well as Argentine Folkloric Music (Chacarera, Zamba, Guarania, Gato, Chamamé) and modern Tangos from Piazzolla as well as Electro-Tango and their original compositions.
 Trio Garufa consists of three very talented musicians, Guillermo Garcia on guitar, Adrian Jost on Accordion/Bandoneon, and Sascha Jacobsen on Bass.
-They will be releasing their third album at the end of April 2012.
-Visit website
+They released their third album at the end of April 2012.

 Seth Asarow y Su Sexteto Tipico by Peter Ivory